avine/avine-cv/README.md

 # My Curriculum Vitae - Avine

+This branch uses npm scripts to build the app.

+Feel free to check [this version](https://github.com/avine/avine-cv/tree/webpack) which is based on `webpack`.

 ## Commands shortcuts

 1. To build the app locally in a "dev" environment execute `npm run env:dev` which will: